 The ultimate way to save money is by reducing your taxable income.

-For most people, taxes will consume the majority of your earned income.
-So if you want to save big, this the one area that you shouldn’t avoid.
+For most people, taxes will consume the majority of their earned income.
+So if you want to save big, this is the one area that you shouldn’t avoid.

 There are several ways that you can reduce your taxable income, including donating money or items to charity.